elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240321.md

 Updated scope of white paper.
 We adopted an approach suggested in the comments by Sam Thompson.
 This led us to anticipate at least two white papers.

-* Option A) Scope is on a detailed comparison of some selected options (subset) of all options available (not mentioned in the paper)
+- Option A) Scope is on a detailed comparison of some selected options (subset) of all options available (not mentioned in the paper)

-* Option B) Broader scope whats available, motivation as an outcome, detailed comparison with a subset as second paper
+- Option B) Broader scope what's available, motivation as an outcome, detailed comparison with a subset as second paper

 The group tends towards Option B. The revised title will be "Survey on State-of-the-Art Open Source Linux-Like Operating Systems in Avionics"